-In order to have well-trained pups, you have to learn a few basic dog commands that you can pick up during just about any good puppy training classes.
+To have well-trained pups, you have to learn a few basic dog commands that you can pick up during just about any suitable puppy training classes.

 Learning these commands are crucial for keeping control over your dogs, and will ensure that anyone they come into contact with stays safe

 Sit.
-This is a good one to do first, because it’s fairly easy to teach puppies.
+This is a good one to do first because it’s relatively easy to teach puppies.
 Bring a treat in front of your dog’s nose to get his attention.
-As you tell him to sit, slowly bring it up over his nose and as he follows it up, his head will rise and he should assume a sitting position.
-If he’s having trouble getting to the sitting position, a gentle touch to the back of his hind legs should help.
-Give him a reward and then release him.
+As you tell him to sit, slowly bring it up over his nose, and as he follows it up, his head will rise, and he should assume a sitting position.
+If he’s having trouble getting to the sitting position, gentle touch to the back of his hind legs should help.
+Reward him and then release him.

 Leave it.
-It’s important that your dog knows to leave an object alone if asked.
+It’s essential that your dog knows to leave an object alone if asked.
 Walk past something that you know your dog is interested in.
-As he gets closer to it, give him the leave it command and walk in the opposite direction right away.
-Give him a reward for following directions and coming with you.
+As he gets closer to it, give him the commands and walk in the opposite direction right away.
+Reward him for following instructions and coming with you.

 These are just some of the basic dog commands that your pup should know.
-Other advanced commands can be taught during puppy training classes for more specialized purposes.
+Other advanced commands can be taught during puppy training classes for more specific purposes.